Oc18a/Nathanael-Ochoa-Project-Portfolio/README.md

 More projects will be added as I complete them in the program!
 The OpenClassrooms folder contains a SQL data analysis project from their "Database Querying with SQL" certification program.

-- To be updated for DSC680
+- Above yet to be updated for DSC680